mikeycao/statePUN/README.md

 ## Combined Index Data

-Two `.csv` files are included that provide a standardization (z-score transformation) of all individual indicators used to compile the poverty index and population heterogeneity index, as well as the compiled index value for each specific year and state.
+Two `.csv` files are included that provide a standardization (z-score transformation) of all individual indicators combined to create the poverty index and population heterogeneity index, as well as the compiled index value for each specific year and state.
 The `.csv` files are organized into a long-format to ease with data manipulation using statistical software.

 _Notes_: For the poverty index, z1 refers to low educational attainment; z2 refers to the Black population share; z3 refers to individual poverty threshold rates; z4 refers to TANF cases; z5 refers to GINI coefficients.
 For the population heterogeneity index, z1 refers to the foreign born population; z2 refers to the Hispanic population; z3 refers to urbanicity.